What is a Miscarriage?

 - Dizziness or fainting

-If you have experienced a miscarriage or pregnancy loss, you may wish to speak with your doctor to better understand what may have happened.
+If you have experienced a miscarriage or pregnancy loss, speaking with your doctor can help you understand what may have happened and what support is available to you.

 Getting support